Student holding psychology book

 Decode the puzzle of the human brain with the Bachelor of Psychology (Honours).
 This degree will allow you to explore both the research and applied components of psychology, with the opportunity to specialise in an area of interest when completing Honours in your fourth year.

-This program is suited to those who intend to complete a postgraduate qualification in psychology and pursue a career as a clinical psychologist.
+This program is suited to those who intend to complete a postgraduate qualification in psychology, and pursue a career in research or in clinical psychology.

-• A fourth year of study that is a continuation of an undergraduate degree focused on a research project
+• A fourth year of study that is a continuation of the undergraduate degree, with a focus both on coursework and completion of a major research project.

-• Honours extends the knowledge and skills developed during the Bachelor degree and provides a solid foundation in the practice of research suitable for entry to a broad range of careers, a Master of Clinical Psychology or to a PhD.
+• Honours extends the knowledge and skills developed during the Bachelor degree and provides a solid foundation in the practice of research suitable for entry to a broad range of careers.

 Key facts